Destrehan Plantation

-Destrehan Plantation (Plantation Destrehan) is an antebellum mansion in the French Colonial style modified with Greek Revival architectural elements.
-It is located in southeast Louisiana, near the town of the same name Destrehan.
+Destrehan Plantation (French: Plantation Destrehan; Spanish: Plantación Destrehan) is an antebellum mansion in the French colonial style modified with Greek Revival architectural elements.
+It is located in southeast Louisiana, near the town of Destrehan, which is close to New Orleans.
+It was established during the period of Spanish rule (once occupied by French until 1763) between 1787 and 1790, which heavily integrated building styles and structural strategies adapted from Saint-Domingue (Haiti) by the French and Cuba by the Spanish, between the migration networks were deeply tied.

 During the 19th century, the plantation was a major producer of indigo and then sugarcane.
-The home is most commonly associated with its second owner, Jean-Noël Destréhan, who served briefly as the first United States Senator from Louisiana in 1812.
+The home is most commonly associated with its second owner, Jean-Noël Destréhan, who served briefly as the first United States senator from Louisiana in 1812.
 He was influential in the transition of the Orleans Territory to statehood.

 The house is a unique example of a plantation home outliving the oil refinery that had been built around it.
-It is listed on the National Register of Historic Places for its architectural quality and association with important people and events in Louisiana history.
+It is listed on the National Register of Historic Places for its architectural quality and association with important people and events in the history of both Louisiana and Mississippi along the Mississippi River that ties to Haitian Vodou.

 History

-Robert Antoine Robin de Logny ( -1792)
+Robert Antoine Robin de Logny (died 1792)

-One of the oldest homes in Louisiana, Destrehan Plantation was constructed beginning in 1787 and completed in 1790, during the period of Spanish rule.
+After the slaves arrived from Kingdom of Kongo (including from Angola), Destrehan became one of the oldest homes in Louisiana, as the plantation was constructed beginning in 1787 and completed in 1790, during the period of Spain (after it was ruled by France until 1763).
 Robert Antoine Robin de Logny contracted with Charles Pacquet, a mulatto carpenter, to build a raised house in the West Indies or Creole style, with outbuildings to support his indigo plantation.
 Pacquet was given the use of six slaves to construct the home.
-When the work was completed, Charles Pacquet received the following remuneration: "one brute negro," a cow and a calf, 100 bushels each of corn and rice, and $100 in cash.
+When the work was completed, Pacquet received the following remuneration: "one brute negro," a cow and a calf, 100 bushels each of corn and rice, and $100 in cash.
 The building contract, still on file at the St. Charles Parish courthouse in Hahnville, makes the Destrehan Plantation house the oldest documented house in the lower Mississippi River Valley.